Click on the link to the right to enter the Chemistry Learning Modules for Placement.

 - The initial assessment will consist of up to 30 questions, depending on your current knowledge.

 - The exam is not timed, but you should plan for around 90 minutes to answer these initial questions.

 - You may log out and log back in again, which means you can take breaks.

 - We recommend you have a calculator and scratch paper available.

 Once you complete the initial assessment, ALEKS provides a "score" that represents the percentage of topics you have mastered.
 A score of 80% is required to register for CHEM 1061/1065 or CHEM 1081/1065.
 You can improve your score by working in the system, and we encourage you to do so!
-Students spend on average 15 hours mastering content in the learning modules to achieve the 80% score.
+Most students earn an initial score of 21-59% and students spend on average 15 hours mastering content in the learning modules to achieve the 80% score.
 If you need longer than this, we encourage you to talk with your advisor at orientation.

-You will be required to enroll in CHEM 1015 if your score is less than 80% prior to orientation/registration.
+You must achieve a score above 80% prior to orientation/registration.
 Please reference the college-specific pages to determine which chemistry course placement is preferred for your intended major.